 All of the predictor variables demonstrated plausible relationships to collision likelihood in the partial dependency plots (Figure 4) and the signs of the coefficients were as expected.
 For all species, collision risk increased with predicted occurrence of the species, and with traffic speed.
 The smallest increases were for the two possum species; ringtail possums had very small increases in collision risk at high values of predicted occurrence and traffic speed.
 Traffic speed was not a highly significant variable for all three arboreal mammal species (koala and two possums) (Table 4).

 Occurrence of species had a weaker effect than traffic speed in all of the models.
-The strongest effect of traffic speed was for the wombat model, which had a regression coefficient for speed of 3.036; meaning each one kilometre/hour increase in traffic speed increased the probability of a collision event by nearly 2000% (exp(3.036) = 20.82; this is the multiplication factor for traffic speed values so (20.82-1)x100=1982%) with all other variables held constant.
-In contrast, the regression coefficient for occurrence was 0.62; meaning an increase in the probability of a collision event of approximately 8.6% (exp(.62)=1.86 so (.186-.1)x100=8.6%) for each unit (one-tenth of a probability scale between 0 and 1) increase in species occurrence.
+The strongest effect of traffic speed was for the wombat model, which had a regression coefficient for speed of 3.036(this translates to an increase in probability of collision by 0.17 when changing from 50 kph to 60 kph (Figure 4) with all other variables held constant.
+In contrast, the regression coefficient for occurrence was 0.62; meaning an increase in the probability of a collision event by approximately 8.6% (exp(.62)=1.86 so (.186-.1)x100=8.6%) for each unit (one-tenth of a probability scale between 0 and 1) increase in species occurrence.

 All of the models had highly significant coefficients for both linear and quadratic terms of traffic volume.
 All of the species model fits demonstrated curvilinear responses to AADT with a consistent peak around 3000-4000 vehicles day−1 for all species except the two possums.
 Collision risk peaked at higher values of AADT for the ringtail possum and did not increase or decrease as rapidly across all values of AADT for the brushtail possum.
 Collision risk increased rapidly with traffic volumes up to approximately 2000 vehicles day-1 and then slowly increased or was relatively constant for all species except the brushtail and ringtail possums where collision risk increased more gradual with traffic volume (up to 10000 vehicles day−1, or more, in the case of brushtail possums).